Undone – The Sweater Song: Music video

 The music video for "Undone" was Weezer's first music video.
 According to Rivers' Edge: The Weezer Story by John D. Luerssen, the band insisted that the video not have anything to do with a sweater; yet, Geffen received 25 treatments for the video, all involving sweaters.
 The video marks one of the early directorial efforts of Spike Jonze, whose pitch was simply "A blue stage, a steadicam, a pack of wild dogs."
-The $60,000 video was shot on a steadicam in one unbroken shot, featuring the band playing to a sped up version of the song.
+The $60,000 video was shot on a Steadicam in one unbroken shot, featuring the band playing to a sped up version of the song.
 When played at a slower speed, the illusion is created that the band is playing the song in the correct time, yet moving in slow motion.
 The one shot was taken over 25 times, and the final version is between take number 15 and take number 20, in which the band had abandoned the idea of taking the video seriously at all.
 The humor was brought on by the frustration of shooting the same shot over and over to a sped up version of the song as well as the fact that one of the dogs defecated on Patrick Wilson's bass drum pedal.
+The video also starts out in a corridor with people that leads into the set that seems upside-down; in fact, the set was right-side-up, and the corridor was upside down, with the people in the corridor hanging from the ceiling using ankle hooks.

 The video became an instant hit on MTV.
 An alternate take of the video can be found on the band's Video Capture Device DVD.

-For their official video for their cover of "Africa", Weezer used a parody of the "Undone" video with stand-ins for themselves, including "Weird Al" Yankovic as Cuomo's stand-in.
+For their official video for their cover of "Africa" by Toto, Weezer used a parody of the "Undone" video with stand-ins for themselves, including "Weird Al" Yankovic as Cuomo's stand-in.